Apurva-2703/COSS2025-Proof_Of_Work/Scientific_Visualization/Lecture_notes/Lecture_notes.md

 ### Exporting and viewing scenes
 Use PV Glance to visualize 3D models in-browser after exporting your project (with all the filters visible in the pipeline) in a VTKJS format.
 [Link to PV Glance](https://kitware.github.io/glance/app/)

+### Animation methods
+* Use built-in animation property of any pipeline object
+* Time-series animation based on a sequence of similar files
+* Python scripting

+Note from demo: It is preferable to export your animation as image sequence(jpg or png) rather than .mp4, since it allows us to preserve resolution and gives control over transitions, annotations, and multimedia components.